Contributing to the Audio Archives

 The final format will be MP3, but we can cope with most formats - ¼ inch tape, cassette, video tape, .WAV file, etc. etc. So don't worry - just get recording any way you can.
 We'll sort it out, and will even edit out some of the "ums" and "ahs" to make them sound coherent!

-If you are interested, please email John via the BCA Librarian at: bcra-librarian@bcra.org.uk.
+If you already have some recordings, or would like to discuss the issues further, please email John via the BCA Librarian at: bcra-librarian@bcra.org.uk.